lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 In VIPER, the UIViewController sends <u>every</u> event coming from a UIControl or lifecycle method directly to the Presenter.
 The ViewController does not process the event in any way, whatsoever.
 It simply retrieves associated data, either input as text or selected by index, and sends it with the event to the Presenter.
 In the case of repeating UIControls contained in a UITableView or UICollectionView, the Cell receives the event and sends it to the Presenter.
 Super simple!

+You can see in the interaction diagram that the ViewController has another role: show the output for the event.
+I will cover this later on in this article.

+#### Examples

-Here are some examples of events being captured and, in most cases, sent on to the Presenter:
+Here are examples of events being captured and then being sent on to the Presenter.

+##### Initialization

-- Given that all views have been configured in Interface Builder, here is a `UIViewController`  `viewDidLoad` method (the main view's height is passed in for error an zero situations):
+In this `UIViewController`  `viewDidLoad` method all views have been configured in Interface Builder.
+The event is delegated to the Presenter.
+The main view's height is passed to the Presenter so it can set the height of a UITableView cell to the full screen height when showing errors other unusual states.
+I will discuss this more later.

 ```swift
 override func viewDidLoad() {